gunjank/api-gateway-zuul/README.md

 ```
 [src/main/resources/application.yml](src/main/resources/application.yml)

 Spring Cloud Zuul will automatically set the path to the application name.
-In this sample because we set zuul.routes.books.url, so Zuul will proxy requests to /books to this URL.

 Notice the second-to-last property in our file: Spring Cloud Netflix Zuul uses Netflix’s Ribbon to perform client-side load balancing, and by default, Ribbon would use Netflix Eureka for service discovery.
 For this simple example, we’re skipping service discovery, so we’ve set ribbon.eureka.enabled to false.
-Since Ribbon now can’t use Eureka to look up services, we must specify a url for the Book service.
+Since Ribbon now can’t use Eureka to look up services, we must specify a url for our service.

 ### Add a filter